Oliver leads the way at Manor Community Academy for GCSE success

 Oliver also secured seven A*s and an A in further maths.

-Top girl at the academy was 16-year-old Chloe Wanley, from the Fens, with an impressive two grade 9s, obne grade 8, five A*, three As and an A in additional maths.
+Top girl at the academy was 16-year-old Chloe Wanley, from the Fens, with an impressive two grade 9s, one grade 8, five A*, three As and an A in additional maths.

 After her A-levels, she hopes to study at university in America.